 A process of searching for the means or steps to reduce differences between the current situation and the desired goal.

 Analogical Problem Solving

-Solving a problem by finding a similar problem with a known solution and applying that solution to the current problem.
+Solving a problem by finding a similar problem with a known solution to that current problem.

-The tendency to perceive the functions of objects as fixed.
+The tendency to perceive the function of objects as fixed.

 A mental activity that consists of organizing information or beliefs into a series of steps to reach conclusions.

 Figuring out what to do or reasoning directed toward action.